fommil/fpmortals/manuscript/wip.md

 As engineers, we know that our business users often ask for bizarre workarounds to be added to the core logic of the application.
-We might want to codify such corner cases as "exceptions to the rule" and handle them tangentially to our core logic.
+We might want to codify such corner cases as *exceptions to the rule* and handle them tangentially to our core logic.

+For example, suppose we get a call from accounting telling us

+> URGENT: Bob is using node `#c0ffee` to run the year end.
+DO NOT STOP THIS
+> NODE!1!

-For example, suppose we get a call from accounting telling us "URGENT: Bob is using node `#c0ffee` to run the year end.
-DO NOT STOP THIS NODE!1!".
-There is no possibility to discuss why Bob shouldn't be using our CI worker nodes for his super-important accounts, so we have to hack our business logic and put out a release to production as soon as possible.
+There is no possibility to discuss why Bob shouldn't be using our machines for his super-important accounts, so we have to hack our business logic and put out a release to production as soon as possible.

 `.mapSuspension` to the rescue, we can just special case that message in a custom natural transformation